nlemoing/resume-generator/articles/knight.md

 From now on, when we refer to an **(a, b)**-knight, we're referring to a knight that takes **a** steps in any cardinal direction and then **b** steps in a perpendicular direction.
-Using this definition, our original knight was a **(2,1)**-knight.
+Using this definition, our original knight was a (2,1)-knight.

-To make room for knights of all shapes and sizes, we'll also increase the size of the board when necessary.
+Since we're going to have all shapes and sizes of knights as well, we'll be increasing the board to allow for space to move as needed.

 ### Limitations